Apple plans new U.S. campus, to pay $38 billion in foreign cash taxes

 Apple also has built its own data centers in North Carolina, Oregon, Nevada, Arizona and a recently announced project in Iowa, and leases data center space in other states.

-Additional reporting by Sonam Rai, Pushkala Aripaka, Muvija M. and Laharee Chatterjee in Bengaluru; editing by Patrick Graham, Peter Henderson, Marguerita Choy and Richard Chang
+Additional reporting by Sonam Rai, Pushkala Aripaka, Muvija M. and Laharee Chatterjee in Bengaluru, Karen Pierog in Chicago and Nick Brown in New York; Editing by Peter Henderson, Richard Chang and Leslie Adler